-TARGET STRATEGY OUTCOME ACCOUNTABILITY TIMELINE 2021 (2) Clark County Food Bank continued to provide food boxes for people pandemic.
+TARGET STRATEGY OUTCOME ACCOUNTABILITY TIMELINE 2021 (2) Food options continued to be reduced as a result of COVID-19; however, Clark County Food Bank continued to provide food boxes for people pandemic.
 STRIVE Clark County began offering meals.
 Free Hot Soup is serving bi-weekly in downtown Vancouver.
 XChange Recovery providing meals with outreach.
 Refuel Washougal offered Friday night meals.
-Living Hope Church and Angels of God provided meals three times people Refuel Washougal up is serving bi-weekly in downtown Vancouver. covery providing meals with outreach. nougal offered Friday night meals.
-Church and Angels of God provided meals three times per week.
-2021 (3) Staff identified and referred clients who were at risk of COVID-19 or site motels where people recover and isolate from COVID-19.
+Living Hope Church and Angels of God provided meals three times people Refuel Washougal FISH of Vancouver reopened a window specifically for people experied food.
+Share and expanded efforts during CO 2021 (3) Staff identified and referred clients who were at risk of COVID-19 or site motels where people recover and isolate from COVID-19.
 Outreach teams were provided Diversion funding to assist in accessi as those living on the street.
 Outreach staff used technology to increase accessibility for engagements.
-Outreach teams were provided Diversion funding to assist in accessing permanent housing for Q & I clients as well as those living on the street.
-Outreach staff used technology to increase accessibility for engagement for people living outside.
+Dutreach teams were provided Diversion funding to assist in accessing permanent housing for Q & I clients as well as those living on the street.
+Dutreach staff used technology to increase accessibility for engagement for people living outside.
 Multiple vaccine clinics were held throughout 2021 for impacted people including those who are unsheltered and 2021 (4) 4 new faith community partners opened up during the extreme hear provided respite from the heat for people and their pets.
 City of Vancouver continued to provide additional restrooms and ha known encampment areas.
 2021 (5) City of Vancouver continued operation of Safe Park Zone in two different locations during the COVID-19 crisis, givin households a place to park cars and RVs.
 Go Connect dissolved.
 Some churches continue to offer parking at their discretion; overall number reduced.
 2022 (1) Navigation Center remains closed; building was sold.
 Funds from the Safe Stay Outpost in December 2021, providing new emergency shel to engage in services.
 That safe stay community continues to operat lter beds for up 40 individuals wit